Code of Student Conduct

 This applies to behavior on or off the Lycoming College campus.
 Events that are optional can be considered hazing due to the emotional status of the student and the fear of not being initiated for not participating.

-Sanctions for hazing may include the imposition of fines; the withholding of diplomas or transcripts pending compliance with the rules, or pending payment of fines; and the imposition of probation, suspension, dismissal, and any other sanctions the Office of the Associate Dean of Students deems appropriate.
+Sanctions for hazing may include the imposition of fines; the withholding of diplomas or transcripts pending compliance with the rules, or pending payment of fines; and the imposition of probation, suspension, dismissal, and any other sanctions the Office of Community Standards deems appropriate.

 In the case of a College organization which authorizes hazing in blatant disregard of such rules, penalties may also include rescission of permission for that organization to operate on campus property or to otherwise operate under the sanction of the College.